RajAdeshra/100DaysofCode/Day46/Day 46 Description.md

+Day 46 of my 100 days of Code
-Topic of the Day: Java Longest Consecutive Array Example 1:
+### Topic of the Day:
+Java Longest Consecutive Array
+Example 1:
 Input: nums = [100,4,200,1,3,2]
 Output: 4